Download Catalog (PDF)

 DVD VHS

-This film is a compelling detective story about one family's 50 year quest to recover their missing art collection, set against a background of murder, greed and corruption.
+Directed by Anne Webber, Chair of the European Commission on Looted Art, this documentary is a compelling detective story about one family's 50-year quest to recover their missing art collection set against a backdrop of murder, greed, and corruption.
 More

 The March